kinetic-context

 kinetic-context:

-image: christopherkapic/kinetic-context:latest
+image: docker.io/christopherkapic/kinetic-context:latest

 ports: